marq24/emacberry.com/_docs/3300-climb.md

 > need revision

-When you record a activity where you have loaded a navigation path **and** the app could extract climb data ([see Climb View for details](./3300-climb.html)) GPSLogger will store (while you are in such a detected climb section) multiple VAM data records in order to be able to show your _velocità ascensionale media_ (translated in English to mean _average ascent speed_) performance after your activity.
+When you record an activity where you have loaded a navigation path **and** the app could extract climb data ([see Climb View for details](./3300-climb.html)) GPSLogger will store (while you are in such a detected climb section) multiple VAM data records in order to be able to show your _velocità ascensionale media_ (translated in English to mean _average ascent speed_) performance after your activity.